TW-GHC18-Booth/infrastructure-as-code/README.md

     * `answers-no-peeking`- makefile and Dockerfile with the answers to this exercise (no peeking!)

 ## Getting Started and Clues!
+Let's do some test-driven development and run the tests first - maybe they'll give us some clues.

 1. There are two sets of tests under the `tests` directory.
     * The `container` tests check to make sure the application container has started.
     * The `hello-ghc` tests check that dependencies are installed and the application content is loaded into the container.
 1. Your challenge is to make changes to two files in the root directory so that your container and application infrastructure tests pass:
     * `Dockerfile` - the 'recipe' for configuring your application in a container
     * `makefile` - defines commands to build, run and test your container
 1. First, run the container locally and view the web page at `http://localhost:5000`.